Pao Pao: History

+The Pao Pao area, like the rest of Moʻorea, was first settled by Polynesians from Samoa and Tonga in 200 CE.
+James Cook arrived in Moʻorea during his first voyage and made contact with the local Polynesians.
+Cook's Bay, the bay on which Pao Pao is located, was named in his honor.

 Transport

 Residents of Pao Pao often take the Moʻorea Airport to travel to other islands in French Polynesia.
 The nearby island of Tahiti is a 45-minute ferry ride from Moʻorea, which draws a fair amount of tourism to the area.

 Geography

 Pao Pao is located at the bottom of Cook's Bay on Moʻorea.
 It is surrounded by many mountains and flat land is limited.

 Climate

 Pao Pao has a tropical rainforest climate (Köppen climate classification Af).
 The average annual temperature in Pao Pao is 26.0 C. The average annual rainfall is 2945.6 mm with December as the wettest month.
 The temperatures are highest on average in March, at around 27.2 C, and lowest in August, at around 24.5 C. The highest temperature ever recorded in Pao Pao was 35.5 C on 23 December 2009; the coldest temperature ever recorded was 14.2 C on 10 August 2008.